 Global Religion and Politics Research GroupThe Global Religion and Politics Research Group brings together innovative thinkers in search of new understandings of and creative responses to the challenges of socially and religiously diverse worlds.

-Research Initiative for the Study of Russian Philosophy and Religious ThoughtThe NU RPRT Research Initiative is an international forum for interdisciplinary research and scholarly collaboration.
+Research Initiative in Russian Philosophy, Literature, and Religious ThoughtThe NU RPRT Research Initiative is an international forum for interdisciplinary research and scholarly collaboration.
 In recent decades the study of Russian philosophy and religious thought has become an intellectual enterprise of global reach and stature, attracting a wide range of scholars.

 Russian, Eurasian, and East European Studies (REEES)

 The Program in Russian, Eurasian, and East European Studies (REEES) at Northwestern University brings together faculty and students bound by a shared interest in the vast region between Prague and Vladivostok.

 South Asia Research ForumThis collaborative group provides a setting for intellectual exchange among faculty, graduate students, and other scholars who work across interdisciplinary fields in South Asia at Northwestern University.
 SARF provides a venue for speakers and events, work-in-progress workshops, reading new scholarship, and other activities that engage a dynamic community of South Asianists on campus.

 Programs of study with global and regional concentrations

 Environmental Policy and Culture ProgramThe Environmental Policy and Culture Program offers students an interdisciplinary approach to environmental studies, focusing on the social sciences and humanities in the global commons.
 The interdisciplinary nature of the program makes it compatible with many other programs at Northwestern.